Saskatoon Blades beat Regina Pats 4-3 in OT | Globalnews.ca

 The Blades got out to a 2-0 lead, after goals from Erik Florchuk and Chase Wouters, but three unanswered goals from the Pats (Jesse Gabrielle, Hebig and Sam Steel), gave the visitors a 3-2 lead heading into the final frame.

-The Blades face the Moose Jaw Warriors on Sunday at 2 P.M.
+The Blades face the Moose Jaw Warriors on Sunday at 2 p.m.
+CT.

 Comments